nickanderson/katacoda-scenarios/cfengine-hub-install/step1.md

 [Download](https://cfengine.com/product/cfengine-enterprise-free-25/) and install the Ubuntu Hub Package.
 We will use the use the quick install script.
+It installs the most recent LTS version of CFEngine Enterprise by default.

 Download the script: